 Subsistence fishwheels populate the western shore of the Copper River near the town of Chitina.
 Mt.
 Blackburn, at 16,391 feet, looms in the distance.
 (UAF photo by Todd Paris)

-Improving the ability of Alaskans to respond to a changing climate
+ACCAP works to improve the ability of Alaskans to respond to a changing climate

 Climate change is already impacting seasons, landscapes and life in the North.
 These changes affect the health, lives, and livelihoods of Alaskans as well as the companies doing business in Alaska.

 Assessing community needs and vulnerabilities is one way we partner with stakeholders to create realistic community plans and climate adaptation strategies across all of Alaska.
 We study marine resources and assess climate change-related impacts on water availability, sea ice, wildfire and Alaska Native culture.

 Other work includes downscaling models as well as developing, testing, and evaluating research products and tools.
 The Alaska Center for Climate Assessment & Policy (ACCAP) aims to establish partnerships among: